-Generally, if you are having doubts, it is always better to be on the safe side and consult a therapist or mental health professional.
+Generally, if you have doubts, it is always better to be safe and consult a therapist or mental health professional.
 The quiz below is not a diagnostic tool, but it can help you organize your thoughts and see things more clearly.
 Check all that apply:

 I feel stuck in a place I don’t want to be in (bad relationships, low mood, career dissatisfaction).

 I feel on the edge.

 I think I am too sensitive.

 I am overly negative.

 I have difficulty concentrating at work or school.

 I feel sick, but all medical tests come out fine.